amirakbarnejad/amirakbarnejad.github.io/Tutorial/tutorial_section3.md

 The return value from `BigChunkLoader.extract_bigchunk` can be of any type.
 Any value that you return in `BigChunkLoader.extract_bigchunk` will be passed to `SmallChunkCollector.extract_smallchunk`.
-However, the return value from `SmallChunkCollector.extract_smallchunk` is required to be an instance of `pydmed.lightdl.SmallChunk`.
+However, the return value from `SmallChunkCollector.extract_smallchunk` is required to be either an instance of `pydmed.lightdl.SmallChunk` or None.

 [![button](prevsectionv3.png)](tutorial_section2.html) | [![button](nextsectionv3.png)](tutorial_section4.html)